ApiValley/ApiFlows-Docs/Concepts.md

 ### <font color='green'>Introduction</font>
 In previous chapter, we covered the use cases in which Node-RED workload is due to ingress traffic.
 It's the case usually when Node-RED acts as a service.

 Nevertheless, Node-RED workload isn't allways due to ingress traffic.
 Node-RED can also be used as an outgoing traffic generator.
-It's the case for instance when Node-RED is used to simulate a fleet of sensors to load test an IOT supervision platform ( see tutorial).In these situations, Node-RED is programmed to periodically execute tasks which are not triggered by ingress traffic, but by timer events.
+It's the case when Node-RED is used to simulate a fleet of sensors to test the scalability of an IOT supervision platform ( see tutorial).In these situations, Node-RED is programmed to periodically execute tasks which are not triggered by ingress traffic, but by timer events.

-Two famillies of solutions can be used in Node-RED to trigger periodic tasks, based on timer events.
+Two famillies of solutions can be used in Node-RED programs  to trigger periodic tasks, based on timer events.

 * The first type of solution is to use a [basic inject node](https://nodered.org/docs/user-guide/nodes#inject), and configure it to peridically trigger events.